 - Use a registered waste hauler to transport your universal waste

 - Pay a hazardous waste generation fee, and

 - You can accumulate universal waste for up to one year before sending it for disposal

 What requirements do I have to meet for universal waste management?

 Basically, you must properly store, transport, and dispose of the waste.
 You can accumulate universal waste at your facility for up to one year.
 (Note: An exception is allowed only if your facility can show it needs a longer accumulation time to facilitate proper recovery, treatment, or disposal of the universal waste.)
 The waste must be accumulated in an environmentally responsible manner so that no spills or leaks occur, and the containers holding universal waste must be properly labeled.
-While you don't need to use a TCEQ-registered waste hauler to transport universal waste, you must send these wastes to a universal waste handler, to a destination facility, or to a foreign destination meeting the standards specified by the U.S. Environmental Protection Agency.
+While you don't need to use a TCEQ-registered waste hauler to transport universal waste, you must still follow federal Department of Transportation (DOT) standards in 49 CFR 172 that apply to the shipment of hazardous waste.
+You must also send these wastes to a universal waste handler, to a destination facility, or to a foreign destination meeting the standards specified by the U.S. Environmental Protection Agency.
 These include treatment, storage or disposal facilities and recycling facilities.
 Remember: universal waste is still hazardous waste and may not be disposed of in the garbage.

 How do I know if my waste is hazardous?

 Regulations for the management of hazardous waste can vary depending on where the waste comes from, who generates the waste, and how the material is used.
 For example, waste generated from a residence is exempt from being a hazardous waste because it comes from a household.
 A business may be required to classify all its waste.
 This is called “making a waste determination.”
 For online assistance with making a waste determination, visit the Waste Designation Decision Matrix.

 Can I reuse or recycle some of my hazardous wastes?